flozz/cover-thumbnailer/README.md

 #### In detail

 First, Cover Thumbnailer will look for pictures in any supported format (list bellow) in the folder.
-If it find at least one, it will stops its search here and will display up to four pictures in the thumbnail, depending of what was found and you configuration (by default it will display up to tree pictures).
+If it find at least one, it will stops its search here and will display up to four pictures in the thumbnail, depending of what was found and your configuration (by default it will display up to tree pictures).

-If no image were found, it will then search recursively in the folder.
+If no images were found, it will then search recursively in the folder.

 If there is still no picture found, it will display an empty portfolio or the default folder icon depending of your configuration.